 Researchers in France, reporting in PLOS, declare that a diet high in extra virgin olive oil reduces stroke by 39% and cardiovascular disease by 48% in comparison with a low fat diet.

-Further, studying the most common form of age related blindness, macular degeneration, they found that regular use of olive oil was significantly associated with decreased risk of AMD; there was no effect from any of the other fats consumed such as butter, margarine, omega 3 or 6.
+Further, studying the most common form of age related blindness, macular degeneration, they found that regular use of olive oil was significantly associated with decreased risk of AMD; but there was no beneficial effect from any of the other fats consumed such as butter, margarine, omega 3 or 6.

-The carotenes lutein and zeaxanthin are also vital in the phytochemical foods like kale, spinach and corn for the prevention of age related macular degeneration.
+The carotenes lutein and zeaxanthin are also vital substances in the phytochemical foods like kale, spinach and corn for the prevention of age related macular degeneration.

 We humans are obsessed with purity, sweet and smoothness; I first came up against this as a child.
 We have a long tradition of beekeeping in the family, and we boasted that our honey was pure; it was strained through seven layers of muslin.
 In similar vein, look for olive oil that is thick and murky; unprocessed means there's a lot more oleocanthal; it must burn in the back of the throat.

 Yes, ALL the impurities like bee's wings were strained out, but in order to achieve this the honey had to be heated as it was too viscous, and the very important pollen was removed too; in short, it was spoiled in the process of making it pure.

 Today we specialise in lightly filtered raw honey to retain the pollen.